 HOW TO GET THERE:

 There is a train service from Florence – Siena (approx 1.5 hours); Florence – Pisa (1 hr)…or you can travel from Siena – Pisa (see Rome2Rio App).
-More photos of our day in Pisa to be posted.
+It’s also possible to do a day trip to Pisa from Florence, either by car or train (info on our day trip below).
+However we’re not keen on squeezing hire cars into tight parking spaces etc. so we usually find trains more relaxing.

-On this part of our 6 weeks in Italy, we did take trains between the major cities of Italy (more info on that to come).
-However, for this leg, we hired a car in Florence and drove to Tuscany where we had a week long stay at a “farmhouse”/villa – more photos to be posted.
+However, for the journey from Florence to Tuscany, we hired a car and drove to Tuscany where we had a week long stay at a “farmhouse”/villa.
 We drove into Siena a few times over that week – approx 1 hr drive I think it was?
-Parking was tricky and if there had been a train available (villa was lovely but a bit remote) we would have favoured that – we find train travel more relaxing especially when you’re use to driving on the opposite side of the road with wider streets like we do in Australia.
+Parking was tricky and if there had been a train available (villa was lovely but a bit remote) we would have favoured that.

 We also had a day/road trip to Pisa (again parking was tricky) from our villa in Tuscany…we’ve heard from others that it’s an enjoyable day/train trip from Florence or perhaps Siena.